Skip to main content

 Skipped commandsIf the total 30s cap is reached, remaining commands become [command skipped (total timeout): cmd]

-Commands run synchronously and block the scheduler for their duration.
+Commands run synchronously and block the skill loading for their duration.
 Keep commands fast — read-only queries, not long-running processes.
 The 10-second per-command and 30-second total timeouts are hard caps.

-Reference skills by name in the skills: array of a routine or reminder’s YAML frontmatter:
+Reference skills by name in the skills: array of a routine, reminder, or webhook’s YAML frontmatter:

 routines/morning-code-review.md